October

 Eat Less Meat

 Buying meat, especially organic meat, can be an economic impossibility in a recession.
 The media release suggests we limit ourselves to a playing card-size of meat per serving, which fits nicely into the traditional food pyramid, but what of the more carnivorous Primal masses?
 What are we to eat, if not healthy portions of meat?
-Healthy animal proteins and fats are a significant portion of the Primal diet, and removing them altogether simply isn’t feasible for our readers.
+Healthy animal proteins and fats are a significant portion of the Primal eating plan, and removing them altogether simply isn’t feasible for our readers.

 Then again, in the face of lowered wages, unemployment, and a credit market in stasis, buying organic meat isn’t exactly feasible either.
 One of our favorite options is canned seafood.
 Canned tuna is generally affordable, packed with protein, and wild-caught.
 Plus, tuna is easily adaptable – use it in salads, lettuce wraps, or simply straight out of the can.
 Canned sardines are another excellent option.
 Sardines are fairly cheap too, and they contain tons of healthy omega-3 fish oil (protein, too).